pdfcpu/pdfcpu/README.md

 ## Reminder

-Always make sure your work is based on the latest commit!<br>
+* Always make sure your work is based on the latest commit!<br>
-pdfcpu is still *Alpha* - bugfixes are committed on the fly and will be mentioned on the next release notes.<br>
+* pdfcpu is still *Alpha* - bugfixes are committed on the fly and will be mentioned on the next release notes.<br>
+* Follow [pdfcpu]("https://twitter.com/pdfcpu") for news and release announcements.
+* For quick questions or discussions get in touch on the Gopher Slack: #pdfcpu

 ## Demo Screencast